ESPN (streaming service): Content

-On August 6, 2025, professional wrestling promotion WWE announced a five-year agreement with ESPN, in which its pay-per-view and livestreaming events would move to the ESPN app for subscribers, with select events also being aired on ESPN's linear channels.
-ESPN will also broadcast studio programming such as pre- and post-event shows, and will have the ability to broadcast studio programs such as SportsCenter from the sites of WWE events.
-The deal succeeds one between WWE and NBCUniversal's streaming service Peacock; the agreement does not cover digital rights to WWE's library content or NXT live events, although ESPN president James Pitaro has expressed interest in the library rights if they become available.
-While originally announced as beginning in 2026, the agreement was later revealed as beginning in September 2025 with its live event Wrestlepalooza; the Peacock contract was based on a quota of events televised and not necessarily a period of time, and had been fulfilled by additional events (such as the second night of SummerSlam and the women's event Evolution) not initially on WWE's schedule for the year.
+On August 6, 2025, the American professional wrestling promotion WWE announced a five-year agreement with ESPN, in which its pay-per-view and livestreaming events (referred to as Premium Live Events, or PLEs) would move to the ESPN app for subscribers, with select events also being aired on ESPN's linear channels.
+ESPN would also broadcast studio programming such as pre- and post-event shows, and would have the ability to broadcast studio programs such as SportsCenter from the sites of WWE events.
+The deal succeeded one between WWE and NBCUniversal's streaming service Peacock; the agreement did not cover digital rights to WWE's library content or NXT's PLEs, although ESPN president James Pitaro expressed interest in the library rights if they became available.
+While originally announced as beginning with WrestleMania 42 in April 2026, the agreement was later moved up to begin in September 2025 with Wrestlepalooza; the Peacock contract was based on a quota of PLEs and not necessarily a period of time, and had been fulfilled by additional PLEs (such as every WrestleMania on Peacock since 2021 being two nights, the all-women's event Evolution in July 2025, and SummerSlam in August 2025 expanding to two nights).

-As part of a renewed deal between Major League Baseball and ESPN, the ESPN app would add MLB.tv, the league's online out-of-market sports package, and the in-market streaming rights to six teams under the MLB Local Media umbrella beginning with the 2026 MLB season.
+On November 19, 2025, it was announced that MLB.tv would move exclusively to the ESPN app beginning in the 2026 Major League Baseball season.
+The changes apply primarily to new users, whose customers must subscribe to the service via ESPN platforms, and must opt-into a one-month free trial of ESPN Unlimited as part of the checkout process (although the user does not have to maintain the subscription in order to continue using MLB.tv).
+Existing subscriptions billed via MLB platforms and T-Mobile can also be linked into the ESPN app, and ESPN Unlimited subscribers are eligible to receive a discount on MLB.tv.; The Athletic reported in January 2026 that the changes would initially apply to MLB.tv's out-of-market services, and that its in-market regional packages were not expected to move until 2027.

+On April 29, 2026, ESPN announced a sublicensing agreement with The CW, under which its sports and sports entertainment programming would become available on the ESPN app for Unlimited subscribers as of August 4; this most notably includes packages of ACC, Mountain West, and Pac-12 college football and basketball beginning in the 2026–27 season, all NASCAR O'Reilly Auto Parts Series races, and PBA Tour bowling among other properties.
+This agreement also includes rights to The CW's WWE programming, specifically the NXT television program and NXT's PLEs.